nkern/py21cmnet/README.md

 ## Getting Started

-To build an auto-encoder, specify the network parameters using a YAML configuration file following the examples in `py21cmnet/config`.
+To build an autoencoder, specify the network parameters using a YAML configuration file following the examples in `py21cmnet/config`.

 ```python